-Bishop David Oliver Kling serves as the founding Abbot of our Community.
-Ordained in 2004, Oliver holds Bachelor of Arts degrees in both Philosophy and Religious Studies from Wright State University, and a Master of Divinity (M.Div) from the Methodist Theological School in Ohio, where he is currently a candidate for the Doctor of Ministry degree.
+Bishop David Oliver Kling serves as the Primus of our Community.
+Ordained in 2004, Oliver holds Bachelor of Arts degrees in both Philosophy and Religious Studies from Wright State University, a Master of Divinity (M.Div) from the Methodist Theological School in Ohio, where he also completed his Doctor of Ministry (D.Min) degree.

 Oliver completed his Clinical Pastoral Education residency at St. Mary's Medical Center in Huntington West Virginia, and served as a professional healthcare chaplain for twelve years.
 Beyond this, Oliver has served as a Director of Religious Education and as a Consulting Minister for two different Unitarian Universalist congregations.
 He is currently the settled pastor of St. John's United Church of Christ in Massillon, Ohio.